swiety85/angular2gridster/README.md

 > **Note**
 > This is a fork of [Angular2Gridster](https://github.com/swiety85/angular2gridster).
 It is updated to Angular 14 with some minor tweaks and updates added.

-Angular implementation of well-known Gridster (no jQuery, no external libraries, only Angular and Rx.js).
+Angular implementation of the well-known Gridster (no jQuery, no external libraries, only Angular and Rx.js).

 ## Versions: